 People love news.
 In fact, we love breaking news!

-News are effective and will be effective in every marketing process.
+News is effective and will be effective in every marketing process.
 And email marketing is no exception.

-These news can be literally everything.
-You can talk about new product, new change in your business, new interview, new blog post, etc.
+This news can be literally everything.
+You can talk about new products, new changes in your business, new interviews, new blog posts, etc.